 Identity Beyond the Sport

-Strongman is important, but it should not be the only focus.
+Strongman is important, but it shouldn’t be your only focus.
+You benefit from:

 - Pursuing personal interests